OutWooods/memory-gatsby/project-plan.md

 [x] Click on a word to reveal it.

-[] Mark it as right or wrong, and store result.
+[x] Mark it as right or wrong, and store result.

-[] If all right, go up a level, if wrong,stay on same level and store word as a problem area.
+[x] If all right, go up a level, if wrong,stay on same level and store word as a problem area.

-[] Next 2 times, that word should be one of those faded out.
+[x] Next 2 times, that word should be one of those faded out.

-[] Once you reach level 3, on all sections, (and get them all right), you get the next set of words.
+[x] Once you reach level 3, on all sections, (and get them all right), you get the next set of words.

+[x] when you get a word right, it removes it as a problem word if you get it right

+[] Generate a percentage score of text memorised

 [] Can only do it once an hour.

-[] Generate a percentage score of text memorised

 ## Algorithm